 Broadway by the Numbers

 How Many Kids: Broadway producers are hiring kids hoping to attract a younger demographic, but the actual number is a bit variable depending on which shows are up.
 In 2010, there were 53 actors under the age of 16 working in New York’s major theatres but 23 of those are working on Billy Elliot.
-In 2020, there are about 30 by our count, including Lion King, Frozen and Mrs. Doubtfire.
+In the 2023-2024 season, we don’t have a kid-heavy cast show, but there are about 50 by our count, including Merrily We Roll Along, Grey House, Appropriate, The Who’s Tommy, and the long running Lion King.

 Minimum commitment for a typical contract: Six months, with a possible rider for an additional six months.
 You can get fired or replaced at any time.
 Some kids get to continue for a year, or even two years in a successful show.